WICG/display-override/explainer.md

 }
 ```

+**Why does `display` not work for this use case?**

+If `tabbed` (and `window-control-overlay-tabbed`) were added to the current `display` list (and fallback chain), it is not easy to determine where they should go.
+ * If they are near the begining (right after `fullscreen`), then an app that wants these features MUST support all display modes below that (so `standalone` & `minimal-ui`), even if their webapp doesn't work well in that environment (in this example, they need tabs).
+ * If they go near the beginning, say after `minimal-ui`, apps are forced to support these modes if the browser doesn't support `minimal-ui` (& that is what they set in their manifest).

 ## 3) in-app browser controls (& doesn't want `minimal-ui`)

-A webapp wants to display their own browser controls if they are in a window, either through the 'customized' API or in their own in-app header.
+A webapp wants to display their own browser controls if they are in a window, either through the 'customized' API or in their own in-app header. e.g. They do NOT want `minimal-ui`.

 ```json